Adam-Alive/sculpture-drf-api/README.md

 ### Acknowledgements

-- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN), for his invaluable guidance and support throughout the development of this project.
+- I would like to thank my Code Institute mentor, [Martina Terlevic ](https://github.com/SephTheOverwitch), for her guidance and support throughout the development of this project.